Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

 •	**Immutable**: I bet people will notice it rather quickly if you try to remove a brick from a lower brick wall layer.
 The same goes for blockchain.
 Users can add transactions that are placed over one another in a brick wall style.
 Changing a record (**tampering**) from a lower layer of the blockchain will not go unnoticed and will be sanctioned by the users.

 • **Interoperability**: Do you work in an environment with many HR Systems which do not talk to each other and operate in silos?
-Most blockchains do not work across other blockchains.
+Most blockchains do not work across other blockchains yet.
 Latest generation blockchains are specifically designed to operate with other blockchains.
 This feature is called interoperability.

-•	**Open source**: If you publish the receipt of your granny’s famous pumpkin pie, everybody will be able to replicate it.
-Open-source software works in a similar way: if the code is published, everybody will be able to read it, inspect it, recreate it, improve it, etc. The advantage of it is that undesired functionalities such as user tracking or data collection will be visible.
+•	**Open Source**: If you publish the receipt of your granny’s famous pumpkin pie, everybody will be able to replicate it.
+Open-source software works in a similar way: the code is published to serve the public for free, everybody will be able to read it, inspect it, recreate it, improve it, etc. As most blockchains are open source, shady functionalities such as user tracking or data collection become visible.

 •	**Peer-to-peer (P2P) network**: When computers are connected directly to each other without a central server.